Huma Qureshi: Career progression (2014–2018)

+Career expansion (2019–present)

 In 2019, Qureshi played the title character in the Netflix dystopian series Leila, based on the novel of the same name.
 Directed by Deepa Mehta, Shanker Raman and Pawan Kumar, the series premiered on 14 June 2019 to mostly positive review from critics with particular praise for Qureshi's performance.
 Hiba Beg of The Quint felt that Qureshi's "raw presence in the show is as real as it gets on screen."
 In 2021 she also featured in web series Maharani in which she played the role of Rani Bharti which was also received very well by critics and for that she received the Filmfare OTT award.
 Later the year. she completed an American film Army of the Dead which was her Hollywood debut.
 She also returned to TV and hosted the reality show Fit Fab Feast in Zee Cafe.
 After that she featured in Akshay Kumar's film Bell Bottom and done a second Tamil film Valimai.